 2. Dampness or Moisture

 When moisture gets underneath the carpet, a musty odor will form.
-This can be a result of humidity or spills that fell onto the carpet.
+When a carpet smells musty, or smells like mildew, it can be a result of humidity or spills that fell onto the carpet.
 Even if it’s only water, a funny odor can accumulate over time.
 If your home has recently flooded, this is most likely the reason for the unpleasant odor.

 What Can I Do to Treat Water Damage?

-Luckily, the bad smell that lurks in your upholstery after an instance of water damage isn’t untreatable.
+Luckily, the bad smell that lurks in your upholstery after an instance of water damage is treatable.
 There are many small, practical steps you yourself can take to minimize the scent and improve the overall atmosphere of your home.

 - Leaving all the doors and windows open after an instance of water damage – unless it’s raining!
 Airflow running through your home will help alleviate the scent and speed the drying process.